petarov/java-app-icons/README.md

     });
 ```

-Fetch the icons of several App Store apps with one API call.
+Fetch the icon urls of several App Store apps with a single API call.

 ```java
     appStoreDownloader.getMultiUrls(Set.of("389801252", "310633997")).forEach(